shols232/Winter-2022-Shopify-Developer-Intern-Challenge/README.md

         'private': true/false  # private is an Optional parameter which defaults to false }
     ```
+- **Note: To send multiple images simply select multiple images on postman, or add multiple `image` parameters containing the different images you wish to add.**

 - `http://127.0.0.1:8000/api/images/my_images/` ---> GET
     - Get all images which you own, both private and public.

 - `http://127.0.0.1:8000/api/images/search/` ---> GET
     - Search for mages by name.
 Images you don't own will also be shown, unless they were uploaded as private images.
-        - name : parameter used to search for the image
+        - name : query_parameter used to search for the image

 - `http://127.0.0.1:8000/api/images/share/` ---> POST
     - Share images to other users.
 Only images you own can be shared.